Fast methods to compute the Riemann zeta function: The idea of the algorithm to compute cubic exponential sums with a small cubic coefficient

-where the quadratic sum $F(.)$ and the cubic sum $Q(.)$ are given by
+where the quadratic sum $F(.)$ and the cubic sum $Q(.)$ are defined by

+In order to motivate the first phase of the algorithm, we observe that if $F(K;a_0-x,b_0)$ on the r.h.s. of (\ref{eq:stphase}) is replaced (completely unjustifiably) by $F(K;a_0,b_0)$, then the cubic and quadratic sums there become ``decoupled'', or independent of each other.
+Also, since $c$ is small, the cubic sum $Q(.)$ can essentially be converted, via the Euler-Maclaurin formula, to an integral that is not problematic to compute.
+So, under such a hypothetical replacement of $F(K;a_0-x,b_0)$ by $F(K;a_0,b_0)$, the bulk of the effort in computing the r.h.s. is essentially in computing a quadratic sum, which we already know how to do efficiently via Theorem~\ref{quadraticthm}.

-During the first phase of the algorithm, the size of cubic coefficient $c_0$ grows by a factor of 8, while the length of the cubic sum $Q(.)$ is halved.
-Also, the coefficient of $-x$ in $F(K;a_0-x,b_0)$, which starts at 1, is halved with each repetition.
-So during the first phase, the quadratic and cubic sums are essentially being decoupled (in the sense if the coefficient of $-x$ is zero, we say they are independent of each other).
-It is shown the operations cost of each iteration is polynomial in $\nu(K,j,\epsilon)$.
+With this in mind, the purpose of the first phase is to ``decouple'' the quadratic and cubic sums in (\ref{eq:stphase}) by making the coefficient of $-x$ in $F(K;a_0-x,b_0)$, which starts at 1, as small as possible.
+We essentially regard the first phase as a useful technical device to allow us to apply the quadratic sums algorithm during the second phase.
+Slightly more explicitly, the first phase consists of $O(\log K)$ iterations.
+With each iteration, the size of cubic coefficient $c_0$ in (\ref{eq:stphase}) grows, while the length of the cubic sum $Q(.)$ decreases.
+Also, the coefficient of $-x$ in $F(K;a_0-x,b_0)$, which starts at 1, decreases with each iteration.
+It is shown the number of operations cost of each iteration is polynomial in $\nu(K,j,\epsilon)$.

-The first phase is halted when the size of the cubic coefficient $c$ gets too large for the Euler-Maclaurin formula to accurately approximate the cubic sum $Q(.)$ in such a way that only a few correction terms are needed.
-This occurs when $c N^2\approx 1$, where $c$ and $N$ now denote the current value of the cubic coefficient, and the current length of the cubic sum, respectively.
-The cubic sum $Q(.)$ is then converted to an integral via the Euler-Maclaurin formula, which yields an expression of the form:
+The first phase ends when $c$, which denotes the current value of the cubic coefficient, starts becoming too large for the Euler-Maclaurin formula to accurately approximate the cubic sum $Q(.)$ in such a way that only a few correction terms are needed.
+This roughly occurs when $c N^2\approx 1$, where $N$ denotes the current length of the cubic sum.
+At that point, the cubic sum $Q(.)$ is converted to an integral, plus a few correction terms, via the Euler-Maclaurin formula, which yields a main expression of the form:

-where $0< \alpha_0 \lesssim K^{\mu-1}$, $N \lesssim K^{\mu}$, and $0< c < 1/N^2$ (see subsection 4.1 for precise details).
-We regard the first phase as a useful technical device to allow us to apply the quadratic sums algorithm during the second part, as we describe next.

-In the second phase, we apply the algorithm of~\cite{HI} for computing quadratic sums to $F(K;a_0-\alpha_0\, x,b_0)$ in (\ref{eq:sndphase}).
-It is possible to do so despite the presence of an integral sign (with respect to $x$) in front of $F(K;a_0-\alpha_0\, x, b_0)$ precisely because $\alpha_0$ is relatively small (recall $0< \alpha_0 \lesssim K^{\mu-1}$).
-This is presented in detail in subsection 4.2.